thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Foreward.md

 ### 9. KEY QUOTES

-* **"Today, America and the conservative movement are enduring an era of division and danger akin to the late 1970s." (p.
-34)**  This quote sets the alarmist tone of the Foreword and suggests that America is facing a crisis of similar magnitude to that of the late 1970s.
+* **"Today, America and the conservative movement are enduring an era of division and danger akin to the late 1970s." <sup>(34)</sup>**  This quote sets the alarmist tone of the Foreword and suggests that America is facing a crisis of similar magnitude to that of the late 1970s.
-* **"The next conservative President must get to work pursuing the true priority of politics—the well-being of the American family." (p.
-37)**  This quote highlights the importance of the family in the conservative worldview and suggests that government policy should be geared towards strengthening traditional family structures.
+* **"The next conservative President must get to work pursuing the true priority of politics—the well-being of the American family." <sup>(37)</sup>**  This quote highlights the importance of the family in the conservative worldview and suggests that government policy should be geared towards strengthening traditional family structures.
-* **"The surest way to put the federal government back to work for the American people is to reduce its size and scope back to something resembling the original constitutional intent." (p.
-40)**  This quote reflects the conservative belief in limited government and a strict interpretation of the Constitution.
+* **"The surest way to put the federal government back to work for the American people is to reduce its size and scope back to something resembling the original constitutional intent." <sup>(40)</sup>**  This quote reflects the conservative belief in limited government and a strict interpretation of the Constitution.
 * **"The United States belongs to 'We the people.'
-All government authority derives from the consent of the people, and our nation's success derives from the character of its people." (p.
-43)**  This quote emphasizes the importance of national sovereignty and the belief that the U.S. should prioritize its own interests over global cooperation.
+All government authority derives from the consent of the people, and our nation's success derives from the character of its people." <sup>(43)</sup>**  This quote emphasizes the importance of national sovereignty and the belief that the U.S. should prioritize its own interests over global cooperation.
 * **"This book is the product of more than 400 scholars and policy experts from across the conservative movement and around the country.
-This is an agenda prepared by and for conservatives who will be ready on Day One of the next Administration to save our country from the brink of disaster." (p.
-35)**  This quote highlights the scope and ambition of Project 2025 and its goal of implementing a radical conservative agenda.
+This is an agenda prepared by and for conservatives who will be ready on Day One of the next Administration to save our country from the brink of disaster." <sup>(35)</sup>**  This quote highlights the scope and ambition of Project 2025 and its goal of implementing a radical conservative agenda.

 ### 10. SUMMARY & SIGNIFICANCE